Resolve Conflicts with Simulink Three-Way Merge

 5. Select the 'StickCommand_rad' row.
 This difference requires a manual merge, indicated by a pencil on the icon in the Conflicts column.

-Resolve the line change difference by moving the signal name 'SlickCommand_rad' to the line connected to the output of the block named 'Pilot response amplitude' in the Simulink Editor.
+Resolve the line change difference in the target file by renaming the line connected to the output of the block named 'Pilot' in the Simulink Editor from 'StickCommand_rad' to 'Pilot Output'.

 After resolving the difference save the changes in the Editor, and mark the change resolved using the manual merge control in the Conflicts column.